AdobeDocs/experience-manager-dispatcher.en/help/using/page-invalidate.md

 The following code implements a servlet that sends an invalidation request to Dispatcher.
 The servlet receives a request message that contains `handle` and `page` parameters.
 These parameters provide the value of the `CQ-Handle` header and the path of the page to recache, respectively.
 The servlet uses the values to construct the HTTP request for Dispatcher.

-When the servlet is deployed to the publish instance, the following URL causes the AEM Dispatcher to delete the /content/geometrixx-outdoors/en.html page and then cache a new copy.
+When the servlet is deployed to the publish instance, the following URL causes the Dispatcher to delete the /content/geometrixx-outdoors/en.html page and then cache a new copy.

 `10.36.79.223:4503/bin/flushcache/html?page=/content/geometrixx-outdoors/en.html&handle=/content/geometrixx-outdoors/en/men.html`